ronhouse/formily-mvp/docs/prompts-used.md

 - Added frontend payment button and post-payment confirmation route
 - Stripe redirect and return flow tested successfully with test card
 - Supabase order status properly updated to `paid` on success

+## Stripe Integration Fix Prompt
+> Fix domain routing issue where checkout redirect points to localhost.
+Replit autoscale server is deployed, need HTTPS-compatible success and cancel URLs with dynamic detection.

+## Webhook & STL Gen Prompt
+> After payment, send order to a mock STL generation endpoint.
+Update Supabase with a file URL and status.
+Add real-time polling and manual retry fallback in the confirmation screen.

+## Deployment Fix Prompt
+> Replit build fails due to ports and static path issues.
+Fix `serveStatic` directory mismatch and ensure express listens on 0.0.0.0:5000 in production.